 Written by Simon Austin — May 4, 2018

-WHEN Derby take on Fulham in the first leg of the Championship play-off semi-finals on Friday, home manager Gary Rowett will be backed up by a tactical surveillance team that fans seldom get to see and know little about.
+WHEN Derby take on Fulham in the first leg of the Championship play-off semi-finals on Friday, home manager Gary Rowett will be backed up by a tactical surveillance team that fans seldom get to see.

 High up in the gantry, one analyst will be filming the match with a bird’s eye view.
 Another will be controlling the six additional cameras that are dotted around Pride Park, capturing the action from a variety of angles.